Skip To Content

 Claims adjusters

-Your claims adjusters also need to know about your RTW program.
+Your TASB claims adjusters also need to know about your RTW program.
 If the injured employee does not authorize the doctor to release their medical information to you, your adjuster can act as liaison.
 When you’re ready to offer a modified-duty assignment, your adjuster can help make sure you comply with state requirements.

 5. Bona fide offers